Capital Efficiency Metrics: Measure & Maximize Your Startup Runway

 Key Metrics and Formulas to Master Capital Efficiency

-This section explores key metrics such as Burn Multiple, ROIC, Bessemer’s Efficiency Score, Hype Ratio, Rule of 40, Venture Capital Efficiency Ratio, and CAC Ratio.
-Each metric is explained with formulas, benchmarks, and insights into their strategic implications.
+This section explores capital efficiency metrics and efficiency metrics such as Burn Multiple, ROIC, Bessemer’s Efficiency Score, Hype Ratio, Rule of 40, Venture Capital Efficiency Ratio, and CAC Ratio.

 Burn Multiple: Measuring Spending Efficiency

-Burn Multiple evaluates how efficiently a company spends its capital relative to revenue growth.
-It is calculated as Net Burn / Net New ARR.
+It is calculated as Net Burn / Net New ARR (Annual Recurring Revenue).
 Companies with a Burn Multiple below 1.5 are considered efficient, while those above 2.5 may need to reassess their spending strategies.
-For a detailed breakdown of burn multiple ranges, refer to the Sacks Link.

 ROIC: Return on Invested Capital